jangler/oracles-randomizer/README.md

 - The intro sequence and pirate cutscene are almost entirely removed.
 - Mystical seeds grow in all seasons.
-- Seeds can be collected if the player has either slingshot or satchel.
+- Seeds can be collected if the player has either slingshot or the satchel.
 - The cliff between Eastern Suburbs and Sunken City has stairs instead of a spring flower.
 - Rosa doesn't appear in the overworld, and her portal is activated by default.